jseale/homograph_label_imputation_data/README.md

     3) a text string sentence containing the homograph, found in the `sentence` column of each `tsv`.

-    Additional data generated during the dissertation, but not used in its entirety during experimentation is also provided in this repo.
+    Additional data generated during the dissertation, but not used in its entirety during experimentation, is also provided in this repo.
 Hand-labeled data from the SWBD corpus is available in `swbd_hand_all`, and adds a `file_name` column to the three classes of data listed above, with which you can locate the data in the NXT Switchboard corpus.

 2. _How many instances of each type are there?_